 Wednesday, February 18, 2009

 UPDATE 02/18/09: Following a judge's order, Wilkes County Animal Control euthanized 146 pit bulls.
 On Monday, Judge Ed Wilson Jr. of Superior Court, ruled that state law defines dogs as dangerous if they are involved in a dogfighting operation, and a county ordinance requires that dangerous dogs be destroyed.
-A number of animal-rescue groups had offered to place the dogs (not to take ownership of the dogs), but none of their representatives were at Monday's hearing when the judge was considering their fate.
+A number of animal-rescue groups had offered to place the dogs, but none of their representatives were at Monday's hearing when the judge was considering their fate.

 02/16/09: Judge Orders Dogs Euthanized

-This morning, a Superior Court judge ordered the 127 pit bulls seized in the raid of Ed Faron's property, Wildside Kennels, be euthanized.
+A Superior Court judge ordered the 127 pit bulls seized in the raid of Ed Faron's property, Wildside Kennels, be euthanized.
 Judge Ed Wilson entered the order after hearing arguments from Wilkes County officials, the prosecutor and the Humane Society of the U.S. that the dogs are dangerous and would pose a risk if adopted into homes.
-Also, Amanda Grace Lunsford, 25, the third and final defendant in the case, pleaded guilty to a misdemeanor count of cruelty to animals (Casanova's fiancé).
+Also, Amanda Grace Lunsford, 25, the final defendant in the case, pleaded guilty to a misdemeanor count of cruelty to animals (Casanova's fiancé).

 Wilkes County has possession of the 127 pit bulls that were seized in the raid on Faron's Wildside Kennels property on December 10.
 The county was awarded custody of the dogs by a judge last month after Faron failed to pay nearly $53,000 the county had asked for their care.
 A large number of puppies have since been born, and the dogs are being held at undisclosed locations.
 According to the clerk's office, the court file yesterday did not include notice about the disposition of the dogs.

 John Goodwin, the manager of animal-fighting issues for The Humane Society of the United States, said a judge would decide the fate of the dogs later.
-The Humane Society worked for three years on the investigation, in cooperation with Wilkes County Animal Control and the Wilkes County Sheriff's Office.
+The Humane Society worked for three years on the investigation, in cooperation with Wilkes County Animal Control and the sheriff's office.
 Goodwin said that Faron was one of the nation's largest breeders of fighting dogs.
 He believes his conviction will show dog fighters that "even their godfathers are being prosecuted and sent to prison."

 Goodwin also said that the dogs have been bred for fighting and it would very difficult and expensive to re-train the dogs, even the puppies, so that they could be adopted into homes.
 This common sense runs in stark contrast with a sizable promotional effort by Best Friends that claims Faron's dogs can be "rehabilitated" into family household pets.
 Goodwin added that he believes a county ordinance requires the dogs to be put down.
 "It's not a matter of would, could or should.
 It's the law."